inJeans/BEC_CUDA_FFT/README.md

 BEC_CUDA_FFT
 ============

-A GPE solver using FFT's in the GPU
+A GPE solver using FFT's on the GPU